Specification

 Floor loading (offices)

-4.0 kN/sq m + 1.0 kN/sq m on levels one to three
+4.0 kN/sq m + 1.0 kN/sq m on level one

 Finished floor to soffit

-4,020 mm on levels ground to two
+4,020 mm on levels ground and one

 3,550 in Pavilion